 We’re reader-supported and may be paid when you visit links to partner sites.
 We don’t compare all products in the market, but we’re working on it!

 St Barbara Limited is a gold business based in Australia.
-ST Barbara shares (SBM) are listed on the Australian Securities Exchange (ASX) and all prices are listed in Australian Dollars.
-ST Barbara has a trailing 12-month revenue of around $827.7 million..
+ST Barbara shares (SBM) are listed on the Australian Securities Exchange (ASX) and all prices are in Australian Dollars.
+ST Barbara has a trailing 12-month revenue of around $823.9 million.
+If you're looking to buy shares, check out the steps below.

 How to buy shares in ST Barbara